 Remote work is here to stay.
-As a result, many leaders are seeking out budget-effective and free virtual team building activities to keep employees connected.
+As a result, many leaders are seeking out budget-effective and free virtual team building ideas to keep employees connected.

 While remote work can come with many benefits for both workers and companies, it can also lead to feelings of disconnection and isolation.